LOGBOOK

 Context-dependent buttons in the log row

 Additionally, the log row displays context-dependent buttons for direct access to currently important functions, warnings, or notes.
-This can be, for example, a reminder at dusk that navigation lights must be switched on, an anchor alarm if the vessel has moved too far from its starting position, or when the vessel is no longer making way, a button that opens a dialog with selection options for the stop entry.
+This can be, for example, a reminder at dusk that navigation lights must be switched on, an anchor alarm if the ship has moved too far from its starting position, or when the ship is no longer making way, a button that opens a dialog with selection options for the stop entry.

 The Instruments – all data at a glance

 When the NMEA connection is active, the current values from the NMEA appear very small at the bottom of the window.
-The Instruments can be expanded so that you have these values in view even without looking at the vessel's instruments.
+The Instruments can be expanded so that you have these values in view even without looking at the ship's instruments.

 Instruments display minimized Instruments display in minimized view Below the last log entry is the log row with current values The instruments are expanded